 Though these organizations maintain web sites, the information provided is not updated as required.
 It is always best to call their local office and find out exact information.
 Plans and rates vary from company to company.
 A major disadvantage with these policies is that they are not accepted by many of the hospitals and doctors in the USA.
 Hence when you need to claim your expenses later on, you may have to deal with a lot of paper work, correspondence, and frustrating follow ups.Read more: Visitor Insurance from India vs. USA

-Cost and Coverage?Medical insurance policies are not custom made to fit individual profiles, thus rates depend on various factors like: age, duration of stay, kind of plan, coverage needed, deductible, and premium.
+Cost and Coverage?Visitor insurance policies are not custom made to fit individual profiles, thus rates depend on various factors like: age, duration of stay, kind of plan, coverage needed, deductible, and premium.
 Apart from this, the rates also depend from which country/company one has purchased the insurance.

 How does visitor insurance for usa works?